-Tarku mandated JAPOSAT Satellite Mapping a remote sensing work using high-resolution satellite images to analyse and interpret the lineaments (faults, folds, fractures, stress of lineaments) from all data.
-Fifty (50) cm Pleiades 4-band multispectral data was acquired, processed in order to enhance the geologic, geomorphologic, land cover and geobotanical features.
+Tarku mandated JAPOSAT Satellite Mapping, a remote sensing technique using high-resolution satellite images, to analyse and interpret the lineaments (faults, folds, fractures, stress of lineaments) from all data.
+Fifty (50) cm Pleiades 4-band multispectral data was acquired and processed in order to enhance the geologic, geomorphologic, land cover and geobotanical features.
 Therefore, 50cm Natural Color, False InfraRed Color, 2m GeoBotLitho, 30m Thermal InfraRed, 10m DEM SLOPE and 5m STRESS images and maps were produced and analysed.
-This study was used by Tarku to help in targeting the upcoming 3,000 m drill program and will be used to conduct methodical exploration which will include detailed mapping, geochemistry sampling and geophysical surveys during 2021.
+This study was used by Tarku to help in targeting its 3,000 m drill program and to conduct methodical exploration including detailed mapping, geochemistry sampling and geophysical surveys during 2021.